IvanYashchuk/fenics-pymc3/README.md

-# firedrake-pymc3
+# fenics-pymc3
-This a short demo on combining finite element library Firedrake with PyMC3
+This a short demo on combining finite element library FEniCS with PyMC3